raven-os/guidelines/GitTips.md

 # Git tips

-*This is a quick guide to help members less experienced with git with workflow.*
+*This is a quick guide to help with git workflow.*

+*Do not hesitate to use man pages or your search engine to learn more.*

 *If you think something is erronous, or something should be here because it will help, please PR!*